Roseokpe/dry-test/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# To Do list: interactive list

+In this project, I add some functionality to this application to make interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

-## Built With
+## Built with
+    Major Languages
+    - Html and CSS
+    - Javascript

-- Major languages
+    Major Technologies
+    - VS code as IDE
-- Frameworks
+    - Git and Github
-- Technologies used
+    - Linters

 ## Live Demo (if available)